MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/cost-management-content.md

-This guide describes how pricing and cost management work in Azure Kubernetes Service (AKS) compared to Amazon Elastic Kubernetes Service (Amazon EKS).
-The article guides you on how to optimize costs and implement cost governance solutions for your Kubernetes cluster.
+This guide explains how pricing and cost management work in Azure Kubernetes Service (AKS) compared to Amazon Elastic Kubernetes Service (Amazon EKS).
+The article describes how to optimize costs and implement cost governance solutions for your AKS cluster.

 > [!NOTE]
 > This article is part of a [series of articles](../index.md) that helps professionals who are familiar with Amazon Elastic Kubernetes Service (Amazon EKS) to understand Azure Kubernetes Service (AKS).